surniaulula/wpsso-rrssb/readme.txt

 A built-in stylesheet editor allows you to easily fine-tune the CSS for each social sharing button location (content, excerpt, shortcode, widget, etc.).

-Uses the CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.
+Includes CSS and JS libraries provided by the <a href="https://github.com/kni-labs/rrssb">RRSSB project on GitHub</a>.

 <h3>WPSSO Core Required</h3>